 You may rotate through inpatient and outpatient experiences.
 The duration of rotations and other educational experiences depends on how central a rotation is to your specialty program and your previous background and experience.

 A number of primary clinical rotations and supplementary educational experiences are available.
 Each specialty program has rotations that are specific to the program.
 Fellows may elect to have clinical experiences that are in another specialty program to broaden or enhance their skills.
 In each of the substantive specialty practice areas, you devote more than 50 percent of your time to clinical and consultative activities and 30 percent of your time to research activities.

 Psychotherapy supervision opportunities

 You may participate in training designed to develop your competence in delivery of clinical supervision.
 Interested fellows may supervise or provide consultation to psychiatry residents in learning and delivering evidence-based psychotherapies under the supervision of clinical faculty.

-You are assigned to a range of committees to promote administrative training.
+You may participate in a range of committees to promote administrative training.
 Options include the departmental research committee, fellowship training committee, division meetings and work group meetings.
 Fellows also have the opportunity for a three-month rotation as a member of the department's Clinical Practice Committee.

 Didactic seminars and conferences

 Clinical conferences, seminars, small discussion groups and one-on-one supervision are all an integral part of the Medical Psychology Fellowship.
 Grand Rounds in Psychiatry and Psychology are held on a weekly basis.
 The Medical Psychology Seminar Series for fellows across the three specialties is held monthly with a focus on professional development, diversity and research issues.
 Additionally, each specialty program has a didactic series, case conference or journal club.